F. J. Rowe

 Before moving to Presidency College, Rowe was a teacher of English at La Martiniere College in Calcutta.
 He taught at the school between 1868 and 1870 during which time he penned the school song Vive La Martiniere.
 The song is now an inseparable part of all school ceremonies, and is sung not just at the Calcutta College but at the other La Martiniere Schools in Lyon, France, and in Lucknow, India, all of which were founded by an endowment from the French adventurer Major General Claude Martin.

 Rowe died on 5 January 1909.
 There is a bronze tablet in his memory in the Memorial Corner inside the Visitors' Lounge at the Calcutta school.

+Every November, La Martiniere Calcutta hosts the Reverend James Rowe Basketball Championship, a prestigious national-level invitational basketball tournament named in honour of Frederick James Rowe.